librariesio/documentation/strategy.md

 ## Strategy
 *Our mission is to raise the quality of all software.*

 We will do this by raising the quality and frequency of contributions to free and open source software; the services, frameworks, plugins and tools we collectively refer to as *libraries*.
-Libraries are published freely under a copyleft license by *maintainers*, maintainers work with *contributors* to develop their projects which are used by *users*.
+Libraries are published freely by *maintainers*, maintainers work with *contributors* to develop their projects which are used by *users*.
 Users utilise libraries in their own software, for which they may become a contributor or maintainer in the future.

 Specifically we tackle three distinct problems: